 I know this because now the bike is revving perfectly with zero stalling whatever I try to do.
 I know I might be able to make the Mikuni carburetor still work by having the manifold machine shopped to size but I decided to just remove any guess work and just get an original carburetor.
 The one I bought is one of only four left at Triumph Caloocan, and the plastic it came in was already getting yellow with age.

-After getting it running well, I changed a few nuts and bolts from rusty ones
+After getting it running well, I changed a few nuts and bolts from rusty ones19ayuntamiento

 I hate rust, and I notice some growing here and there.
 This worries me.